ncbi/sra-tools/tools/kar/README.txt

 format is:

 <exclue> <column_name>

+Line started with word 'reject' will be treated as definition of architecture which should not be delited.
+For now it is only colorspace platform OBSOLID, That line should contain two or three parameters, and format is:

+<reject> <platform_name> ["commentary which will be shown in messages"]

+Line started with word 'diff-exclude" will be treated as a name of column which will be excluded from testing by 'vdb-diff' command.
+It should contain exactly two words, and it's format is:

+<diff-exclude> <column_name>

 Line, which consist from single word and contains symbol '=' inside will be treated as environment variable definition.
 It's format is: